StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 |:-------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 |![][project-status-img] | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | ![][CI-build] |

+## Note: Version 4 is under development and breaking in many respects.

+Version 4 has a very different setup (see below under versions).
+For now v3.3.4 is more complete in conjunction with the StatisticalRethinkingStan (v3) and StatisticalRethinkingTuring (v1) projects.

 ## Purpose of this package

 The StatisticalRethinking.jl v4 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.